postsharp/Metalama.Documentation/content/conceptual/migration/feature-status.md

 ## PostSharp Framework (PostSharp.dll)

-The PostSharp Framework has been ported entirely to Metalama, with a few notable differences:
+The PostSharp Framework has been entirely ported to Metalama, with a few notable differences:

-* You cannot intercept methods of an external assembly, but only of the current project.
+* Methods from an external assembly cannot be intercepted; only those from the current project can be.
-* You cannot advise the event of suspending and resuming an `async` state machine like in PostSharp.
-Specifically, you cannot advise the `await` keyword.
+* The event of suspending and resuming an `async` state machine, as in PostSharp, cannot be advised.
+Specifically, the `await` keyword cannot be advised.
-* You cannot intercept the _raise_ semantic of an event, only the _add_ and _remove_ semantics.
+* The _raise_ semantic of an event cannot be intercepted, only the _add_ and _remove_ semantics can be.
-* The concrete architecture constraints under the `PostSharp.Constraints` namespace have not been ported yet, but the underlying features are available in Metalama.
+* The specific architecture constraints under the `PostSharp.Constraints` namespace have yet to be ported.
+However, the underlying features are already available in Metalama.

 ## Patterns.*

-__NONE__ of the `PostSharp.Patterns.*` packages have been ported yet.
+__NONE__ of the `PostSharp.Patterns.*` packages have been ported as of this moment.